sapegin/washingcode-book/manuscript/120_Linting.md

 Let’s start with the project configuration:

-1. Start with the recommended ESLint rules, `eslint:recommended`.
+1. Start with the ESLint recommended config.
 2. Add recommended configs of ESLint plugins for the project’s stack (see below).
 3. Add a few extra rules that make sense for your team.
 4. Add ESLint with autofix to a Git pre-commit or pre-push hook using [Husky](https://github.com/typicode/husky) and [lint-staged](https://github.com/lint-staged/lint-staged) to make sure that all the code in the repository is linted.